CPCS – IT requirements and support

 As with the provision of all community pharmacy IT hardware, the provision of IT equipment in the consultation room is for the pharmacy contractor to arrange.
 The costs of IT equipment were included in PSNC’s assessment of costs of providing the service which has informed the agreement on the funding for the CPCS, which included a £900 supplement to the Transition payment if contractors registered to provide the service by 1st December 2019.

-NHS England and NHS Improvement (NHSE&I) previously announced that that funding for the Community Pharmacist Consultation Service (CPCS) IT systems was extended for an extra six months – until 30th September 2021 to support the the initiation of the service.
+NHS England and NHS Improvement (NHSE&I) previously announced that funding for the Community Pharmacist Consultation Service (CPCS) IT systems was extended for an extra period to support the the initiation of the service.

-From 1st October 2021, community pharmacy contractors providing the CPCS will need to procure their own IT support from the range of system suppliers in the market offering CPCS functionality.
+After March 2022, community pharmacy contractors providing the CPCS will need to procure their own IT system from the range of system suppliers in the market offering CPCS functionality.

-We are also aware of two PMR system suppliers that are working to develop functionality to support the service in the coming months:
+We are also aware of two PMR system suppliers that are working to develop functionality to support the service from shortly: